turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 ### End Game Sequence

-When either the player or computer wins the game...
+When either the player or computer win the game...

 * Output a sorry or congratulations message
 * Output how many shots it took the winner to sink the opponent's ships